As today is Halloween, it seems fitting to say that:

 Why does bad enablement proliferate?
-Our research outlines the problem in detail, but here are two recurring themes:
+Here are two recurring themes:

 You know how this story ends.
 They should have kept their powder dry.
 But instead they spent $30,000 on fluff.
 Why?
 Because she and her team had an MBO bonus pegged to launching (any) programs.
 The program was completely ignored, as it deserved to be.

 - Knocking on the wrong doors.
-Again our research indicates that a hallmark of bad sales strategy is glossing over segmentation.
+SBI’s research indicates that a hallmark of bad sales strategy is glossing over segmentation.
 Returning to the Halloween theme, segmentation:

 - Tells you which houses to visit because they have the best treats.

 - Helps you find the doorbell and to know how to ring it.

 - Informs the most effective way to say “trick or treat.”

 Lacking segmentation, inevitably you knock on some doors where no one’s home.
 Or where they have no candy.
 Or where they give you one measly piece or that lousy apple.